📝 Financial KPIs & management · ⏱️ 3 min read

 How do I know if my loyalty program is profitable?

-If members spend at least 15-25% more than average customers and your program costs stay below 5% of revenue, it's likely profitable.
+Members should spend at least 15-25% more than average customers and your program costs must stay below 5% of revenue.
+If you hit both targets, it's likely profitable.

 Should I use cost price or selling price for free products?

-Always use cost price.
-A free dessert worth €8.50 only costs you the ingredients (for example €2.40), not the full menu price.
+Always use cost price for calculations.
+A free dessert worth €8.50 on your menu only costs you the ingredients (maybe €2.40), not the full menu price.

 How often should I measure the impact of my loyalty program?

-Measure costs and revenue monthly, customer behavior figures quarterly.
-This way you'll quickly see if the program still works or needs adjustments.
+Check costs and revenue monthly, customer behavior quarterly.
+This gives you quick feedback if the program stops working and needs adjustments.

-Then you're probably giving away too much discount or your program isn't attracting enough extra revenue.
-Lower the discount or stop the program.
+You're giving away too much discount or not generating enough extra revenue.
+Either reduce the discount percentage or stop the program entirely.

-Can I calculate the impact without a POS system?
+Can I calculate impact without a POS system?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.